interaction-dynamics/features/tools/cli/README.md

 # Features CLI

-A CLI tool for discovering and managing features in a feature-based architecture project by detecting README.md or README.mdx files in directories.
+A zero-config CLI tool for discovering and managing features in a feature-based architecture project by detecting README.md or README.mdx files in directories.

 ## Getting Started